 How to Apply for a Vehicle Registration

-Most often, motorists request new car registrations following car purchases.
-Dealerships will typically complete the initial application process on behalf of the buyers.
+Most often, you will need a new car registration because you have just bought a new or used car.
+Fortunately, dealerships will typically complete the initial car registration process for you.
 However, this is not the case with private sellers who expect the buyers to complete this process themselves.

-Another reason to apply for a DMV registration is when moving to a new state.
+Another reason to apply for a DMV registration is moving to a new state.
 Each state sets its own deadline for registering a vehicle after moving.
-It can range from 10 days to one month.
+This deadline can range from 10 days to one month.

 The first step in the application process for a DMV car registration is gathering the proper documentation.
 This can include: